On the reconstruction of bandlimited signals from random samples quantized via noise-shaping: Numerical experiments

-In the second part, Fig \ref{fig:Fig2}, we plot the average error $\left\|\left\{f(t_i)-f^{\sharp}(t_i)\right\}_{i=1}^{200}\right\|_{\infty}$ after five iterations.
-Here $\{t_i\}_{i=1}^{200}$ are evenly spaced points from $[-5,5]$.
-The following conclusions can be drawn from Fig \ref{fig:Fig2}.
-The $\beta$ scheme clearly outperforms both the $\Sigma\Delta$ scheme and MSQ.
-As expected, the MSQ error does not decrease with increasing sample size.
-The plot shows that for the considered sample range, MSQ performs slightly better than the $\Sigma \Delta$ scheme.
-The error in the $\Sigma \Delta$ scheme appears to decline at first; however, it levels out after a certain stage.
-The $\beta$ scheme exhibits similar behaviour, where increasing the number of samples does not result in further error decay after a certain point.
-One possible explanation for why, in neither case, we observe continued decay could be that the theorem statement requires us to increase the sampling interval as the sample size increases, which we do not do due to computational difficulties.
-So, there may be some inherent limitations related to the fact that the projection error $\|f-Pf\|_{L^2[-5,5]}$ does not decrease with increasing samples.
-However, it is also possible that the error will continue to reduce slowly as the sample size grows, but computational constraints prevent us from using more samples.
+The following conclusions can be drawn from Figure \ref{fig:Fig2}.
+Consistent with our theoretical results, the \( \beta \)-scheme performs the best, followed by the \( \Sigma\Delta \)-scheme in second place, and the MSQ scheme exhibits the worst performance.
+As expected, the error for the MSQ scheme does not decrease with an increasing sample size.
+The \( \beta \)-scheme demonstrates a behavior in which the error does not continue to decay beyond a certain point as the number of samples increases.
+One possible explanation for this lack of continued error decay is that the theorem requires an increase in the sampling interval as the sample size grows.
+However, due to computational difficulties, we do not implement this adjustment, which may limit the potential for further error reduction.
+There may be inherent limitations arising from the fact that the projection error \( \|f - Pf\|_{L^2[-5, 5]} \) does not decrease with an increasing number of samples.

+It is also possible that the error would continue to decrease, albeit more slowly, with an increasing sample size, but computational constraints prevent us from using a larger number of samples.

-At the same time, the $\beta$ scheme also performs significantly better in terms of computation speed than the MSQ and the $\Sigma\Delta $ schemes.
-Potential reasons for that are that in MSQ, one works with considerably larger frames, necessitating more computations to calculate the dual frame, and in the $\Sigma \Delta$ scheme, the function samples must be quantized using a seventh-order $\Sigma \Delta$ quantizer, which is computationally intensive. \begin{remark} We remark that $\Sigma\Delta$ quantization falls short of $\beta$ quantization and also MSQ both in terms of accuracy and computational performance.
-We nevertheless decided to include the method in our discussion, as it has performed quite successfully in other contexts and hence is a natural candidate for a reconstruction approach.
-We consider it to be an interesting observation that it should not be the method of choice in this scenario. \end{remark}
+Additionally, the \( \beta \)-scheme performs significantly better in terms of computational speed when compared to both the MSQ and \( \Sigma\Delta \) schemes.
+This improved performance can be attributed to the fact that in the MSQ scheme, much larger frames are used, requiring more computations to calculate the dual frame.
+In the \( \Sigma\Delta \) scheme, the function samples must be quantized using a seventh-order \( \Sigma\Delta \) quantizer, which is computationally intensive.